Best Practices for Hard Seltzer Fermentation

 Last Updated: 6/2021

-Applies to: Producers experienced in grain or fruit-based fermentation who are fermenting sugar substrates to produce alcoholic bases for hard seltzer and other ready-to-drink alcoholic beverages.
+Applies to: This guide is for producers who are fermenting cane sugar or other sugar substrates to produce alcoholic bases for hard seltzer and other ready-to-drink alcoholic beverages.
 Contains pdf downloads of this full article and a printable one-page guide including yeast/dosage rates and rehydration instructions.

 This guide is the companion to "Best Practices for Hard Seltzer Filtration and Stabilization"